 This event is open to all economists.
-It is a time for us to recognize our award recipients, present the Annual Report on Women in the Economics Profession and to hear your input on CSWEP’s activities.
+It is a time for us to recognize the recipient of the 2015 Carolyn Shaw Bell Award, to present the Annual Report on Women in the Economics Profession and to hear your input on CSWEP’s activities.
 Join us on Sunday, January 3, 2016 at 12:30PM in the Hilton Union Square, Continental Parlors 7 & 8.

 CSWEP is pleased to announce that the American Economic Association will be hosting a room for nursing mothers attending the 2016 AEA/ASSA Meetings in San Francisco.
 The room contains a private restroom and a small refrigerator.
 It will be set up with four "pods" near outlets and disinfectant wipes will be provided at each pod.

 The room is located in Tower 2 of the Hilton Union Square and information on the name of the room and its specific location will be provided as part of your registration confirmation.
 The room will also be signed during the event with a sign that reads "Women's Nursing Room."

 Sunday, January 3, 2016 -- 7:00AM-7:00PM